Operators and functions to use in Cedar

 The > comparison in this expression can only succeed if the principal entity has a level attribute.
 If it doesn’t, then principal.level sub-expression would evaluate to an error.
 The expression that is the first operand of && uses the has operator to ensure that the principal entity does have such an attribute.
 If that evaluates to false, then the second operand to && isn’t evaluated.

 The description of && so far has been from the perspective of evaluation.
 From the perspective of policy validation, the situation is a little different.
-In general, the validator will reject any expression e1 && e2 that would evaluate to an error due to either e1 or e2 not having Boolean type.
+In general, the validator will reject any expression e1 && e2 that would evaluate to an error due to either e1 or e2 not having boolean type.
 However, the validator sometimes is able to take short-circuiting into account.
 We will elaborate when considering the examples below.

 More Examples: